antoinecunin/antoinecunin/README.md

 # 👋 Hello, I'm Antoine Cunin!

 Welcome to my GitHub profile!
-I'm a passionate student in computer science at IUT Robert Schuman in Illkirch, currently doing a work-study program as a developer at CNRS at the School and Observatory of Earth Sciences (EOST).
+I'm a passionate student in computer science at IUT Robert Schuman in Illkirch, currently looking for a work-study position as a developer.
 I have a strong focus on software development, and I'm always looking for new challenges to hone my skills.

 ## 👨‍💻 About Me